mramirezdev/web-calculator/README.md

 ### Windows & macOS

-Docker Compose is included in [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows and macOS.
+For Windows and macOS there is the desktop version of [Docker Compose](https://www.docker.com/products/docker-desktop/).

 ### Linux